formester/formester-site/content/blog/how-to-create-form-or-survey.md

 ---
-title: How to Create a Form or Survey Using an Easy Form Builder
+title: How to Create a Form or Survey Using an Easy Form Builder?
 description: We are living in a digitally-driven world and online forms are needed in a majority of business and user activities.
 From asking users to sign up to booking events, generating leads, purchasing products, performing